 Three failure modes appear repeatedly.

 The performative pivot.
 Brand says the right words.
 Doesn't ship anything.
-The retrieval anchor that emerges is corporate-speak captured in earned press without operating substance behind it.
-Engines retrieve the gap.
+The skepticism that emerges undermines later positioning across the category.

 The over-pivot.
 Brand abandons its category position in a panic, attempts to reposition wholesale, loses the existing customer base, fails to win new audiences, and ends up with neither.
 Reference case: multiple direct-to-consumer brands that abandoned founding category positioning during 2020 lockdowns and never recovered share.

 The slow pivot.
-Brand reads the moment correctly, identifies the adjacent need, engineers the messaging — and ships six weeks later, after competitors have already taken the retrieval surface.
-AI engines reward speed of the substantive operating shift, not the polish of the late-arriving press release.
+Brand reads the moment correctly, identifies the adjacent need, engineers the messaging — and ships six weeks later, after competitors have already taken the earned-media surface.
+Speed of the substantive operating shift matters more than the polish of the late-arriving press release.

 What this means for marketing, communications, and IR leads